MieszkoGulinski/mieszkogulinski.github.io/src/short-introduction-to-sql-indexes.md

 Although adding an index to a column makes filtering an joining on that column faster, it also needs to be updated when performing insert, update and delete operations, making them slower.
 Also, an index takes up space on the disk and in RAM.
 That's why the index should be used **only** on the columns that are used in filtering and joining operations.

 Also, adding an index also doesn't speed up reading from the database:
-- when the column is included only in the list of returned columns (SELECT clause), but not in WHERE or JOIN clauses
 - when the table is small, and the database engine can perform a sequential scan faster than using the index - but the database engine should be able to figure this out by itself, so there's no use in removing the index in such cases
+- when the column is included only in the list of returned columns (SELECT clause), but not in WHERE or JOIN clauses - except in the case of a covering index, where the index contains all the columns needed to answer the query

+In addition to that, enforcing uniqueness of values in a column (or a set of columns), using `UNIQUE` constraint, is also implemented using an index.

 ## Where do we need indexes?

 [The basic rule of thumb](https://dba.stackexchange.com/questions/31514/how-do-i-know-what-indexes-to-create-for-a-table) is to add an index on:
 - primary key (PostgreSQL automatically adds an index to the primary key column)
 - foreign keys, particularly when used in `JOIN` operations
-- other columns that are used in `WHERE` operations, unless the column contains a small number of distinct values (for example, a boolean or enum column)
+- other columns that are used in `WHERE` operations, unless the column has low cardinality, meaning that it contains a small number of distinct values (for example, a boolean or enum column)
 - other columns that are used in `JOIN` operations

 This does not need to apply to queries done only once, or very rarely.